 And so, in 2017, we just concluded our presentation of GSL-XXVI – thirty-eight years after the first very modest contest in 1979.

 Starting in 2013, some serious discussions began among the senior management at GSL about the future of the Championship.
 We were becoming aware that are all growing older, and that reality has been a bit sobering, particularly to many of those directly involved in all aspects of the Championship who are now in their mid-sixties.
 What effect will there be from changing commitments, other interests, and probable health issues that GSL management might experience?

 In light of those considerations, we announce again in June of 2017 that GSL International Scale Vehicle Championship and Convention will not extend beyond four more events, which would take us to GSL-XXX in 2025.
 While it is possible that GSL could conclude before that 2025, depending upon the health and/or personal situations of the Trustees and GSL management, the GSL Trustees fully intend that GSL won’t wrap up until 2025 – that date will allow competitors to start, or complete, their long-term entries they are planning for GSL competition.

 That said, it is possible that a group of highly-motivated, second-generation enthusiasts may be able to carry on the GSL Tradition, and we’ll consider passing the GSL torch on to a team of such people.
 We are receptive to that possibility, and will have discussions with potentially-interested individuals and groups in the next few years.
 But for now, GSL-XXX is planned as the final GSL Championship.

 We have great plans for this great Championship for the next decade, including some surprises that might include a special ancillary competitive event in the future.
 Until then, check out the following text for a new Class that will debut at GSL-XXVI.
-You’re invited to participate with us for the remaining events.
+You’re invited to participate with us for the remaining competitions!

 – The Trustees of the GSL International Scale Vehicle Championship and Convention